 For all contractors and subcontractors with US Department of Defense, the DoD has published prescriptive steps to ensure compliance with the requirements safeguarding Controlled Unclassified Information (CUI).
-Through the DoD Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012, implementation of the controls identified in the National Institute of Standards and Technology Special Publication 800-171 (NIST SP 800-171), “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations” must be in place by December 31st, 2017.
+Through the DoD Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012, implementation of the controls identified in the National Institute of Standards and Technology Special Publication 800-171 (NIST SP 800-171), “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations” must be in place as of the December 31st, 2017.

 The NIST publication references a registry of information categories and related subcategories maintained by the National Archives (NARA).
 The CUI initiative seeks the consistent application of safeguarding measures related to the dissemination of information while fostering the sharing of information and collaboration where appropriate.

 The heart of the CUI program was expressed in Executive Order (EO) 13556 calling for “An open and uniform program to manage all unclassified information…” with a key component being that all CUI to be labelled with appropriate visual markings that indicate to downstream parties how the regulated data should be treated.